 A final circuit is defined as 'A circuit connected directly to current-using equipment, or to a socket-outlet or socket-outlets or other outlet points for the connection of such equipment.'
 In addition, the regulations require that where an installation comprises more than one final circuit, each circuit shall be connected to a separate way in a distribution board.
 They also require that the wiring of each final circuit shall be electrically separate from that of every other final circuit.
-To facilitate disconnection of each final circuit for testing, the neutral conductors shall be connected at the distribution board in the same order as that in which the live conductors are connected to the fuses or circuit-breakers.
+To facilitate disconnection of each final circuit for testing, the neutral conductors shall be connected to the fuses or circuit-breakers.